krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 \mathcal{P}_{\text{obs}} \subset \mathcal{P}_{\text{all}}
 $$

 and is treated as given (e.g., from observation, logs, or domain assertions).
-The Presence Calculus operates entirely on this set of **actual presence assertions**.
+The presence calculus operates entirely on this set of **actual presence assertions**.

 ### Characteristic Function View (Clarification)